For this church:

-St Andrew’s Church is situated on Mansfield Road, opposite the Church (Rock) Cemetery, on or near the site of the Nottingham Gallows.
-It was built by William Knight in 1869-71, with a west baptistry added by S R Stevenson in 1884 and vestries by Heazell & Sons in 1905.
+St Andrew’s Church is situated on Mansfield Road, opposite the Church (Rock) Cemetery, on or near the site of the Nottingham gallows.
+It was built by William Knight in 1869-71, with a west baptistery added by S R Stevenson in 1884 and vestries by Heazell & Sons in 1905.

 Built of rock-faced Bulwell stone, it comprises a nave of four bays and aisles, a chancel under the tower, a sanctuary, transept chapels, baptistry, north and south porches and a tower with tourelles and with a broach spire, containing one bell by Mears & Stainbank dated 1871.

 Heazell & Sons made additions including sedilia (1918), organ case (1933 for a Snetzler organ) and choir stalls (1934).
 A rood screen (1918) partly survives in the north aisle, and the north chapel (1931, with screen) includes a 1921 war memorial.

 There is a tall clerestory with lancet windows and roundels.

 Late 19th century and early 20th century stained glass includes four windows by Gibbs & Howard dated 1882.
 Of the baptistery windows one, of David by Andrew Stoddart and dating from 1932, is probably the best.
 In the aisles to the west is a good pair of double windows with roundels by H O & Charles Powell, 1902.
 There is also a west window by Heaton, Butler & Bayne from 1871.